IN THIS ISSUE

-David and Jacquie have kindly written the article below on their family, working life and their experience as clients of GFM Wealth Advisory.
-We much appreciate David and Jacquie’s contribution to Trade Secrets.
+Helena has kindly written the article below on her life, family and experiences as a client of GFM Wealth Advisory.
+We much appreciate Helena’s contribution to Trade Secrets.

 By Paul Nicol

-Here’s a quick Q & A with Rebecca:
+Here’s a quick Q & A with Cameron:

 Q. Your family?